ULT Freezer Inventory Study, Part 1

 3. Improves temperature stability on door opening

-Please contact us at salesuk@calibrescientific.com if you would like more information on this case study.
+Check out part 2 of the case study here, or you can contact us at salesuk@calibrescientific.com if you would like more information on the case study.

 [1] Green Light Laboratories study: ULT FREEZER INVENTORY STUDY, 2024: Full Case Study available on request.